wrapperband/FeathercoinWalletGuide/README.md

 #### How are comments recorded in the Blockchain?

-The comment message can be extracted from scriptPubKey by using Hex to Ascii conversion on OP_RETURN [Ref 4] to return the comment contents.
+The comment message can be extracted from scriptPubKey by using Hex to Ascii conversion on OP_RETURN to return the comment contents.

 OP_RETURN opcode works at the byte level in a bitcoin transaction.
 To prevent over flooding the transaction database with text messages the core-developers made the opcode OP_RETURN a valid opcode to be used in a bitcoin / feathercoin transaction, which allows 80 arbitrary bytes to be used in an unspendable transaction.
 In 2014 that was reduced to 40.